backdrop-contrib/slick/README.txt

 slick per slide.
 The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow.
-Use Field collection, or Views to build them.
+Use Field collection, or Views to build one.
 Supported multi-value fields for the nested slicks: Image, Media, Atom reference.

 Usage example: